 Amenities are one of the biggest perks of apartment living.
 When touring an apartment building, ask to see the amenities.
 Pools and gyms are common in apartment complexes.
 Luxury complexes can also offer things like co-working spaces and private dog parks.

-Renters insurance should be something you strongly consider even if it’s not a requirement.
+You should strongly consider renters insurance, even if it’s not a requirement.
 It’s a relatively cheap monthly cost that could be lifesaving.
-Renters insurance will cover the cost of your possessions that may have been lost or damaged due to burglary, fires, vandalism, etc, and typically only costs around $15-$30 a month.
+For example, renters insurance will cover the cost of your possessions that may have been lost or damaged due to burglary, fires, vandalism, etc., and typically only costs around $15-$30 a month.

 You’ve found an apartment that matches everything you’re looking for.
 Now what?